 Thank you for choosing Center Stage Dance Studio for your child’s dance education.
-We have been open since 2012 and are more committed than ever to instilling a love for the performing arts in each student.
+Center Stage has been open since 2012.
+New owners Misti and Boe Smith purchased the studio in April 2020 and are more committed than ever to instilling a love for the performing arts in each student.
 We realize you have choices in West Texas for dance instruction and we are very pleased you have chosen us.
 We strive to provide the best customer service to all our students and their families and to provide an exceptional quality dance education in a positive, structured but nurturing environment.

 Because there are no breaks between classes, please contact her during non-class hours so she may give her full attention to your concern.

 Current age, years of previous training, technical skill, previous styles of dance studied, and determination, work ethic, and maturity of student will be taken into consideration.
-Class placement is made by Ms. Monica.
+Class placement is made by Misti in consultation with the other instructors.
 Placement in classes from other dance studios does not necessarily correspond with placement at Center Stage.
 Teaching varies widely from studio to studio.
 It is better for a student to be placed in a lower class and be moved up, than vice-versa.
-Ms. Monica has the final say in all class placement.
+Misti has the final say in all class placement.

 Your tuition rate is based upon class length and does not vary from month to month.
 You will be paying an averaged rate for the entire school year of 35 weeks of classes held over 9 months, September – May.
 This is an average of 3.8 weeks per month.
 You are not paying for scheduled school vacations and Holidays.
 Please see our published holiday calendar in this document.